In terms of brand influence, some of the greatest value in social media may come from your satisfied customers.

 Seeing the big picture wins of social media

 For many businesses, social media is simply a marketing tool, a venue to broadcast their brand story.
-However, to capture ROI from your efforts, your company should view social media as a critical component for managing the customer experience, and a valuable commodity for growing the business.
+However, to capture ROI from your efforts, your company should view social media as a critical component for managing the customer experience, and a valuable way to find influencers for your brand.
 That means listening to what people are saying online: their needs, concerns, and preferences, so you can take action to engage them in highly relevant ways that strengthen their connection to your brand.
-By building strong customer relationships –especially in social media communities — you nurture brand advocates.
-Their free word-of-mouth advertising can influence millions of consumers, creating a profitable ripple effect for your business.